mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

 It's important to note that workers can't access the `DOM`.
 They can't look at HTML elements nor can they receive mouse events or keyboard events.
-The only thing they can generally do is respond to messages sent to them.
+The only thing they can generally do is respond to messages sent to them and send messages back to the page.

 To send a message to a worker we call [`worker.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage) and pass it 1 or 2 arguments.
 The first argument is a JavaScript object